Tannheuser/serverless-approvals/README.md

-# Welcome to your CDK TypeScript project
+# Serverless Approvals

-This is a blank project for TypeScript development with CDK.
+This is a project to manage approval requests using AWS serverless infrastructure.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+## Architecture overview

+Architectural diagram

+### Current limitations

+List of limitations

+### Possible future improvements

+## Configuration

+By default, `[default]` AWS profile is used for AWS CDK configuration.
+If you want to use another named profile, you could specify it in `cdk.json` file as`"profile": "your_profile_name"` or provide a `--profile your_profile_name` parameter to AWS CDK command.

+## Installation

+Installation instruction.

+## Creating approval requests

+Event bus instruction.

+## Fetching approval requests

+AppSync Queries

+## Reviewing approval requests

+AppSync Mutations

-## Useful commands
+## Other useful commands

 * `npm run build`   compile typescript to js
 * `npm run watch`   watch for changes and compile